MarkovD/TrainingNexus/LAB02/LAB02_instruction.md

 In this LAB we learnt **how to**:

-- set up the required softwares to build up the virtual environment;
+- Analyze the STP configuration and operational status on the Nexus platform;
-- configure a single-sided Virtual Port Channel between two Nexus 7K and a Nexus 5K
+- Change the configuration from Single-Sided to Dual-Sided vPC in order to optimize the network topology.

-In the [next LAB](../LAB02/LAB02_instruction.md) we will see how to configure a dual-sided Virtual Port Channels, so as to take full advantage of the vPC feature.
+In the [next LAB](../LAB03/LAB03_instruction.md) we will see a bigger topology and we will se some layer 3 configurations and their interaction with vPC.